Fraunhofer-AISEC/codyze-evaluator/README.md

 ## Further documentation

-The documentation is available in the `documentation` folder.
+A user facing documentation is available in the [`documentation`](./documentation/index.md) folder.
 It contains further information on:

 * [How to write queries](documentation/writing-queries.md),
 * [How to interpret the results](documentation/understanding-results.md), and